Transport in Reading, Berkshire: Rail

 Reading is a major junction point on the National Rail system, and as a consequence Reading station is a major transfer point as well as serving heavy originating and terminating traffic.
 Plans have been agreed to rebuild Reading station, with grade separation of some conflicting traffic flows and extra platforms, to relieve severe congestion at this station.

 Railway lines link Reading to both Paddington and Waterloo stations in London.
-The route to Paddington offers both non-stop (taking around 30 minutes) and stopping services, whilst that to Waterloo offers only a stopping service, however this service does give Reading direct links with Richmond and Clapham Junction.
+The route to Paddington offers both non-stop (typically taking between 20–25 minutes), Semi-fast and stopping services (Elizabeth line), whilst that to Waterloo offers only a stopping service, however this service does give Reading direct links with Richmond and Clapham Junction.
 Inter-city services also link Reading to Swindon, Bristol, Cardiff, Swansea, Exeter, Plymouth, Birmingham and the North of England as well as Southampton Central and Bournemouth.
 Local services link Reading to Oxford, Newbury, Basingstoke, Bracknell, Guildford and Gatwick Airport.

-Other stations in the Reading area are Reading West, Tilehurst and Earley, but all serve local trains only.
-Green Park railway station is planned on the Reading to Basingstoke Line to serve Green Park Business Park.
+Other stations in the Reading area are Reading West, Reading Green Park, Tilehurst and Earley, but all serve local trains only.

 Reading serves as the western terminus of Elizabeth line with services currently running through Central London to Abbey Wood.

+Connections to the London Underground network can be made at London Paddington (around 20 minutes away by direct train), London Waterloo, Ealing Broadway and Richmond.
+The nearest London Underground station by distance from Reading is Heathrow Terminal 5 (20 mi away), although there is no direct rail connection (see Air section below).

-Since December 2019, passengers are able to use contactless payments between Reading and London Paddington.
+Since December 2019, passengers are able to use the Transport for London contactless payment system between Reading and London Paddington on both non-stop GWR services and the Elizabeth line.
+This is not currently available on South Western Railway services towards London Waterloo.

 Air

 There have been two airfields in Reading, one at Coley Park and one at Woodley, but these have both closed.
 Today Reading is within reach of several international airports.

-The nearest airport is London Heathrow, which is 20 mi away by road.
-An express bus service named RailAir links Reading with Heathrow, or the airport can be accessed by changing at Hayes & Harlington railway station from the local rail service to Paddington to the TfL Rail service.
+The nearest airport is London Heathrow, which is 20 mi away.
+An express bus service named RailAir links Reading with Heathrow, or the airport can be accessed by taking the Elizabeth line and changing at Hayes & Harlington railway station for a connecting service to Heathrow Central, Heathrow Terminal 4 or Heathrow Terminal 5, taking around 45 minutes in total by rail.

-London Gatwick is 38 mi away by road and is served by direct trains from Reading.
-London Luton is also 38 mi away by road, whilst London Stansted is 58 mi away; both can be reached by rail by changing stations in central London.
-The airport at London City can also be reached by a combination of rail services.
+London Gatwick is 38 mi away and is served by direct trains from Reading.
+London Luton is also 38 mi away, whilst London Stansted is 58 mi away; both can be reached by rail by changing stations in central London.
+The airport at London City can also be reached semi-directly by utilizing the Elizabeth line station at Custom House, followed by a short bus journey of around 5 minutes.

-Southampton and Birmingham airports are both accessible by direct train.
+Looking further afield, Southampton airport is accessible by a direct train taking between 50 and 70 minutes depending on the service.
+By road, Southampton Airport is approximately 43 miles (70 km) away.